sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 <details><summary>3 - kubectl</summary>

-Install the `kubectl` cli to manage the Managed Kubernetes Cluster, by following the [Official Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/).
+Install the `kubectl` CLI to manage the Managed Kubernetes Cluster, by following the [Official Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/).

 Example on an Ubuntu distribution: